Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: An arc-based compact formulation

-The objective function \eqref{mip00} minimizes the expected spread of the harmful contagion.
-Constraint \eqref{mip01} ensures that the budget for taking the measures is not exceeded.
-Constraints \eqref{mip03} set the correct value of the $y$-variables for all the seed nodes (we model this with an inequalitiy instead of an equality to simplify the dualizing-step we need for the BD \NA{formulation} below).
-Constraints \eqref{mip02} model the spread of the harmful contagion: if in a scenario $\omega$ the contagion has spread to node $i$ and there is an arc between $i$ and $j$ with label $k$, then the contagion will also spread to node $j$ unless the label $k$ is blocked.
 We note that the number of variables in the formulation \myref{ABF} is in $O(|V||\Omega|)$ and the number of constraints is in $O(|A||\Omega|)$.
-Thus, while the formulation is compact, for large-scale graphs or a large number of scenarios, the size of the formulation can become prohibitive \NA{to be solved directly}.
+Thus, while the formulation is compact, for large-scale graphs or a large number of scenarios, the size of the formulation can become prohibitive to be solved directly.
 To deal with this issue, we next present a \BD approach.